Complete Guide

 Tax Treatment

-• Deductible under Section 37 of Income Tax Act
+• Deductible in Section 37 of Income Tax Act

 Principal Repayment